BUILDING A HEALTHY BALANCE

-But it’s complicated!
-Every day, the treatment plant laboratories are busy sampling wastewater as it comes in, and at various stages as it works its way through the process.
-Operators need to continually make adjustments based on a range of metrics – one of the most important being the quality and amount of food (or organic material) as a ratio to the amount and performance of the microbes responsible for consuming it.
-This is commonly known as F:M.
+You’re continually making adjustments based on a range of metrics.
+One of the most important is the quality and amount of food (or organic material) as a ratio to the amount and performance of the microbes responsible for consuming it.
+This is known as the F:M ratio.

 HERE'S HOW IT WORKS